 Most of the previous recommendations can be handled during a specially crafted TSCM visit.
 Unless there is a specific issue, once every six months should be sufficient.

-If you have any questions, or would like to schedule a home office TSCM / information security audits, just let me know.
+If you have any questions, or would like to schedule a home office TSCM / information security audits, just let us know.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.